Analysis of Economics Data: Further

 DATA STUDIES COURSES

-This new small program offers two courses listed here.
+This new small program offers courses listed here.

 - STS 101 (Introduction to Data Studies).
 Data manipulation